onflow/docs/docs/evm/tools/clients/web3-js.md

 It allows developers to interact with smart contracts, send transactions, and retrieve data from the network.

 ## Installation

 :::info
 This guide assumes you have the latest version of [Node.js](https://nodejs.org/en) installed.
 :::

-To install `web3`, run the following command:
+To install `web3` in your project, run the following command:

 ```sh
 npm install web3